Peak Builders & Roofers of San Diego

 San Diego Neighborhoods We Work In

-We've done bathrooms in La Jolla, Point Loma, Mission Hills, Normal Heights, North Park, South Park, Clairemont, Hillcrest, Del Cerro, El Cajon, La Mesa, Chula Vista, and throughout coastal and inland San Diego County.
+We've remodeled bathrooms in La Jolla, Point Loma, Mission Hills, Kensington, Normal Heights, North Park, South Park, Clairemont, Hillcrest, Del Cerro, Carmel Valley, El Cajon, La Mesa, Chula Vista, and throughout coastal and inland San Diego County.
+If you're not sure we cover your area, just ask.

 Getting Started

-Call (619) 330-8185 or book online.
+Call (619) 330-8185 or request your free consultation.

 Ready to get started?
 Free on-site consultation.